Jeter’s Marlins close losing year with 5-4 win over Phils

 After ending a 17-year playoff drought in the pandemic-shortened 2020 season, the Marlins finished fourth in the NL East at 67-95 in their fourth season since Jeter was part of a group that bought the team.

+“Like I told the players today, this season has been really kind of gut wrenching,” Miami manager Don Mattingly said.
+“I truly in my heart believed that we were going to be competing for this division, be in the spot fighting down in the end.
+That didn’t happen for whatever reason.
+But no matter what the reason sometimes you take a step back to move forward.”

 Philadelphia was 82-80 in its first winning season since last reaching the playoffs in 2011.
-The fallout of another post-season absence resulted in the firings of hitting coach Joe Dillon and infield coach Juan Castro, manager Joe Girardi said Sunday.
+The fallout of another postseason absence resulted in the firings of hitting coach Joe Dillon and infield coach Juan Castro, manager Joe Girardi said Sunday.

+“It’s been a tough day, sometimes the season doesn’t go the way you want and people are let go,” Girardi added.
+“The difficult part is you know how hard they work at it and they’re friends.
+At this level it’s a production-based business.
+It’s difficult.”

 Zach Thompson (3-7) pitched a scoreless fourth.
 Three relievers kept the Phillies scoreless before Anthony Bender allowed Brad Miller’s RBI single in the eighth.
 Dylan Floro closed with a perfect ninth for his 15th save in 21 chances.